-On May 23, 2012, the Cabinet adopted an Integrated Pest Management Plan for the College.
+On May 23, 2012, the College adopted the Integrated Pest Management Plan.
 The College's Integrated Pest Management Plan, also known as the IPM plan, is a plan intended for the purpose of achieving long term, environmentally sound pest suppression through a systematic approach based on four basic priorities, where the use of pesticides is minimized or eliminated when feasible.
 These basic priorities are as follows: